 National Wildlife Federation Native Plant Finder

 This website will help you find the best native plants specifically for your area that attract butterflies and moths and the birds that feed on their caterpillars, based on the scientific research of Dr. Douglas Tallamy.
 This tool focuses on butterflies and birds, but many other wildlife species also benefit when you plant natives.
 No other online resource offers zip code specific lists of native plants ranked by the number of butterflies and moths that use them as caterpillar host plants.

-3) The Piedmont Natives Plant Database covers the Piedmont area, but remember that many plants that are native there may also be locally native to your area.
+The Piedmont Natives Plant Database covers the Piedmont area, however many plants that are native there may also be locally native to your area.
 To find out, you can check at the Digital Atlas of Virginia Flora.
 The folks at Piedmont Natives, which is brought to you by Albermarle County, have given you a super-wide choice list.
 You can search for plants by numerous features, even by color.

 The Virginia Department of Natural Heritage, which operates under the Department of Conservation and Recreation (DCR), provides an online tool allowing many choices to focus your native plant search.
 Start by choosing your region, then refine with light, moisture, whether you want a tree, shrub, vine, grass; if you want to attract butterflies and bees; prefer tall or short, and more.